aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-pivot-tables-and-pivot-charts/changing-the-layout-of-pivot-table/_index.md

 The following sample code first shows the Pivot Table in **Compact Form**, then it shows the Pivot Table in **Outline Form** and lastly it shows Pivot Table in **Tabular Form**.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-PivotTablesAndPivotCharts-ChangingLayoutOfPivotTable-ChangingLayoutOfPivotTable.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-PivotTablesAndPivotCharts-ChangingLayoutOfPivotTable-ChangingLayoutOfPivotTable.cs" >}}